Birth Registration

 Your child has been born.
-To make this official, you must register the birth within three days.
-You do this in the municipality where your child was born.
+To make this official, you must register the birth within 3 days.
+You must do this at the municipality where your child was born.
 This is required by law.

 How does it work?